jimyoshida/self-taught-devops/cls4/Timeline.md

 The Advanced Encryption Standard (AES), also known by its original name Rijndael, is a specification for the encryption of electronic data established by the U.S. National Institute of Standards and Technology (NIST) in 2001.

+Security Assertion Markup Language (SAML) is an open standard for exchanging authentication and authorization data between parties, in particular, between an identity provider and a service provider.
+SAML 2.0 became an OASIS Standard in March 2005

 In 2006, a revised version of the protocol, SSH-2, was adopted as a standard.
 This version is incompatible with SSH-1.